madhavkhoslaa/madhavkhoslaa.github.io/content/draft/FunctionalRust.md

 ```
 You might expect this program to compile correctly and on runtime to print 21 and 21.

-But we recieve a compile error.
+But we received a compile error.

 Output
 ```